-Our evaluation of procedures performed related to fraud and non-compliance with laws and regulations did not result in an additional key audit matter.

-We communicated our risk assessment, audit responses and results to management and the Supervisory Board, on which we have not identified any findings nor internal control deficiencies relating risk of fraud and non-compliance.
+Our evaluation of procedures performed related to fraud and non-compliance with laws and regulations did not result in a key audit matter.
+We communicated our risk assessment, audit responses and results to management board and the Audit Committee of the Supervisory Board.
 Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material for our audit.